Hoe het danst

 "Hoe het danst" (lit.
 'How It Dances') is a song by Dutch musicians Marco Borsato, Armin van Buuren and Davina Michelle.
 It was released on 8 May 2019, in anticipation of Borsato's upcoming stadium concerts at De Kuip.
 The song features Borsato and Michelle's vocals with Van Buuren's production.
+It was intended to be the lead single for a duets-themed Borsato album, which was eventually cancelled when Borsato announced a hiatus for burnout in January 2020.

 The song spent three weeks at number one on the Dutch Top 40.
 It was seen as a comeback hit for Borsato, who had not reached the top ten in six years and number one in 11 years.
 The song was also Van Buuren's first number-one hit, Michelle's second and Borsato's fifteenth.

 "Hoe het danst" was named the biggest hit song of 2019 in the Netherlands, and also became the first Dutch-language song to record over 100 million streams on Spotify.

 Background

 The song was the first in a scheduled series of collaborations that Marco Borsato wanted to do with his songwriting partner John Ewbank to celebrate 30 years of making music together.
 Borsato planned to have Armin van Buuren as a special guest during his series of sold-out concerts at De Kuip in Rotterdam later that year, and Van Buuren told him, "If we do this, I want there to be a song too."
 Borsato said, "Speaking Dutch is difficult, certainly in dance.
 This way, it does justice to all these generations.
 The original intention was, how do we connect all those worlds?"

 "Hoe het danst" was released without warning on 8 May 2019, alongside Borsato's announcement of Van Buuren as a guest artist during his concerts.

 Borsato, Michelle and Van Buuren performed the song together during Borsato's De Kuip concerts in May and June.
 The trio also performed the song together at 2019 Pinkpop Festival, with Ewbank also on stage.

 The song was planned to appear on a duets-themed Borsato studio album, but the album was cancelled when Borsato announced a hiatus from the music industry in 2020 because of burnout.

 Michelle stopped performing the song live after Borsato was accused of child sexual abuse in late 2021.
 However, the song returned to her repertoire in 2023, and Michelle said, "At the time, I was hesitant about singing the song because I was afraid people would only think about Marco instead of enjoying the show.
 But now I'm like, 'It's my song too!'"